Haunted Apartment Stairwell That Loses One Floor a Year

 “Renovation,” he said.
 Then, quieter, “Maybe.”

-He never once looked up at them.
+He never once looked up at it.

 Stories the Residents Stopped Telling

-Over the following weeks, small details gathered.
+Over the next week, small details aligned.

 One night, returning late, I met an elderly woman near the landing.